github/docs/content/admin/configuration/index.md

 redirect_from:
   - /enterprise/admin/configuration
 versions:
-  enterprise-server: '*'
+  ghes: '*'
-  github-ae: '*'
+  ghae: '*'
 topics:
   - Enterprise
 children:
   - /configuring-your-enterprise
   - /configuring-network-settings
-  - /managing-connections-between-github-enterprise-server-and-github-enterprise-cloud
+  - /managing-connections-between-your-enterprise-accounts
 ---
-{% if currentVersion ver_gt "enterprise-server@2.21" %}
+{% ifversion ghes %}
 {% note %}

 **Note:** To configure {% data variables.product.prodname_actions %} or {% data variables.product.prodname_registry %} for your enterprise, see "[Managing GitHub Actions for your enterprise](/admin/github-actions)" or "[Managing GitHub Packages for your enterprise](/admin/packages)."